Harold Shipman Case - NHS Medicine Hot Topics & Interview Questions

 The Shipman Inquiry: How Did The NHS Change After This Case?

-The Shipman Inquiry was a public inquiry into the murders of Harold Shipman, a British general practitioner who killed at least 250 of his patients between 1971 and 2000.
-The inquiry was chaired by Dame Janet Smith and published its findings in six reports between 2001 and 2004.
+The Shipman Inquiry was a public inquiry into the murders committed by Harold Shipman, a British general practitioner estimated to have killed around 250 patients over roughly two decades.
+The inquiry was chaired by Dame Janet Smith and published its findings in six reports between 2002 and 2005.

 The inquiry's findings were highly critical of the medical profession and the regulatory authorities.
 The inquiry found that Shipman was able to kill his patients for so long because there were no effective systems in place to track his prescribing habits or to investigate suspicious deaths.